juju/docs/src/en/tut-lxd.md

 deployments.
 LXD has become an essential tool for every Juju operator.

 These instructions will deliver the best-possible experience with Juju.
-They will have you use a recent version of LXD as well as a modern filesystem upon which to run the containers: [ZFS][ZFS-wiki].
+They will have you use the most recent stable version of LXD as well as a modern filesystem upon which to run the containers: [ZFS][ZFS-wiki].

 ## Install the software